-Origin: earlier habnab, lit., to have and not have < ME habben, to have + nabben ( from ne habben), not to have, esp. with reference to alternation in drinking
+Origin of hobnobearlier habnab, literally , to have and not have from Middle English habben, to have + nabben ( from ne habben), not to have, especially with reference to taking turns in drinking

 - Informal to associate or mingle (with others, esp. famous or socially prominent people)

 intransitive verbhob·nobbed, hob·nob·bing, hob·nobs

 Origin of hobnobEarlier hob-or-nob, hob-nob to toast or drink to each other alternately, drink together from hob or nob, hob a nob, hob nob give or take, hit or miss, however it may turn out (spoken as a toast when clinking glasses) alteration of obsolete and dialectal hab nab ( perhaps originally meaning “have or have not” ) probably Middle English habbe singular present subjunctive of Middle English haven, habben to have ; see have .
 Middle English nabbe have not singular present subjunctive of nabben not to have ( from Old English nabban ) ( ne not ; see ne in Indo-European roots.) ( habban to have ; see have . )

 (third-person singular simple present hobnobs, present participle hobnobbing, simple past and past participle hobnobbed)